To: Leaders and citizens of the world

 It is the expectation of a future outcome based on knowledge of past events.
 We put our faith in people and systems proven to be trustworthy, and reject the advice of those proven to be false.

 I know a woman who, every time she crosses a bridge on her way to work, worries that her car will plunge through the side barriers into the river.
 That thought doesn’t even cross my mind.
 I have faith in my driving, my car’s responsiveness to my handling, and the strength of the bridge, established in 50 years of driving experience.
-My acquaintance, on the other hand, has been diagnosed with a psychiatric disorder.

 Like me driving over a yawning chasm, most people trust in their ability to figure out the truth intuitively, without need to gather and study any data about the subject at hand.